MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## Example PowerShell Script

 You can run this PowerShell script to see if there are actions you need to take for updated data.
-You should call this script at a regular interval, such as every 60 minutes, to check for a version update.
+You can run this script as a scheduled task to check for a version update.
+To avoid excessive load on the web service, try not to run the script more than once an hour.

 The script does the following: